-We are committed to having a best practice approach to having safe and healthy working environments, vehicles, equipment and systems.
-We create this partly through the processes we use, and partly through having a culture where we look out for each other, and hold each other accountable.
+We are committed to a best practice approach to having safe and healthy working environments, vehicles, equipment and systems.
+We create this partly through the processes we use, and partly through having a culture where we all take health and safety seriously, look out for each other, and hold each other accountable.